 And a I know a lot of you will be very happy with its great fragrance, matched to be just like a Bowen Mango!

 How it helps

-After using it for a quite a while now, we have noticed many great effects and different ways to use it on our own cars.
+After using it for a few years now, we have noticed many of its great effects and different ways to use it.

-The cars have now become a lot easier to clean before an event, as the protective polymers' slick coating doesn't allow the dust to bond to the painted surface.
+Our cars have now become a lot easier to clean before an event, as the protective, slick coating doesn't allow the dust to bond to the painted surface.
 With each and every clean it becomes easier and easier.
 This is the same for the fantastic water beading effect it gives to our daily driven road cars.
-Its protection and effect will work its best after being used around 4 times.
-Give it an hour between coats if you want to do all four in one day!
+Its protection and effect is even better with the new formula.

-It also leaves a beautiful, glossy shine, which really makes them look like they have just been waxed.
-I have to point out here that the Fully Slick is more made to replenish the wax, rather than be a total substitute for it.
-But the way it makes the waxes protection last longer, you will find yourself waxing a lot less often.
+It also leaves a beautiful, glossy shine, which really makes it look like your vehicle has just been waxed.
+I have to point out here that the Fully Slick is made to boost the protection of the wax, rather than be a total substitute for it - so you'll find yourself waxing a lot less often.
 We recommend to give the wax 3-4 hours to cure properly before applying a layer of Fully Slick on top.